- Commencement Ceremony

 All candidates for graduation wear the caps and gowns of their certificate or degree over appropriate dress clothing.
 Dresses, skirts, and long slacks are appropriate; shorts and jeans are not.
 Both men and women should wear hard-soled dress shoes.
 Due to the slope of the auditorium aisles and the polished stage floor, which may be slippery, women should avoid wearing high heels.

 Caps, Gowns & Graduation Announcements

 Students who plan to participate in the commencement ceremony are required to wear appropriate graduation attire.
-Gowns/caps/hoods/tassels can be picked up at the College Store or during Grad Finale on Tuesday, April 16, from 10 a.m.-4:30 p.m. in Penn's Inn.
-Please make payment at the time of pickup.
-The College Store also will have graduation announcements available for purchase.
+Commencement attire, custom graduation announcements, and diploma frames may be purchased at the College Store or online at www.penncollegebooks.com.
 Please check with College Store staff about ordering class rings.
-Purchase cap/gown/accessories online, or by visiting the College Store.

 Cap, Gown, Required Accessory Prices